mypiaware/virtual-radar-server-installation/README.md

 This script may be safely ran multiple times if wanting to change a few of the settings from the original installation.

-This script has been confirmed to work with VRS version 2.4.4 (the latest stable release) on Raspberry Pi OS Buster (32-bit -- Desktop & Lite), Debian 10 and Fedora 33.
-This script may also install on other popular Linux distributions.
+This script has been confirmed to work with VRS version 2.4.4 (the latest stable release) on:
+* Raspberry Pi OS Buster (32-bit -- Desktop & Lite)
+* Debian 10
+* Fedora 33
+* openSUSE 15.2

+This script may also install VRS on other popular Linux distributions such as Ubuntu.
 However, please read the important note below regarding other operating systems and the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).
 Note that "Raspberry Pi OS" was recently known as "Raspbian".

+If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try the following steps below for [advanced users](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#advanced-users).

 For anyone interested in trying the preview version (ver 3.0.0 Beta), this installation script offers the choice to install the preview version instead of the stable version (ver 2.4.4).
 Even though it is always risky to install a preview version that is under development, the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) may make the preview version the better choice.